rakkau/midpoint-ssff-connector/README.md

 - Event Handling: Manages user onboarding, modifications, and offboarding events with precision.
 - Scheduled Task: Ensures real-time data synchronization.
 Any modification in Success Factors reflects promptly in midPoint, maintaining data accuracy.
 - Authentication Flexibility: Supports both "OAuth" and "Basic" authentication methods, enhancing security and adaptability for diverse enterprise requirements.

+## Build
+Install JDK 11+ and maven3 then build:

+`mvn clean package`

+After successful the build, you can find midpoint-ssff-connector-*.jar in target directory.